cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ***

-  There is also the issue of precedence, it there are multiple operations to be taken care of, the order of precedence will be: (You can remember it by the acronym they form: **PEMDAS**)
+  There is also the issue of precedence, if there are multiple operations to be taken care of, the order of precedence will be: (You can remember it by the acronym they form: **PEMDAS**)

   **P**arenthesis > **E**xponents > **M**ultiplication > **D**ivision > **A**ddition > **S**ubtraction

   Other data types can be converted to numbers by using the `Number()` function.
 If it's a value that cannot be converted, it will return **[NaN (Not A Number)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN)**.
-NaN is also defined as a Number but it doesn't have a numeric value.
+NaN is also of type Number but it doesn't have a numeric value.
 NaN is also the only value in JS that is not equal to itself.

   ```javascript
   85 === 85